Unreleased

 Phylogenetic tree placement

-Nextclade v3 now has the ability to phylogenetically resolve relationships between input sequences, where v2 would only attach sequences to the reference tree.
+Nextclade v3 now has the ability to phylogenetically resolve relationships between input sequences, where v2 would only attach each query sequence independently to the reference tree.
 Nextclade v3 thus may produce trees that are different from the trees produced in Nextclade v2.

 Please read the Phylogenetic placement section in the documentation for more details.